 - SMF:

-- KI#1, The additional logic needed to support DNS triggered re-anchoring according to the descriptions in clause 6.12.2.1.
+- KI#1, Ensure UE DNS requests for EC AS-FQDN reach LDNSR, e.g., configure UE with the address of LDNSR as the DNS server during PDU session establishment via PCO.

+- KI#1, Provide LDNSR with

+- In the case of late DNS handling support: whether to drop or redirect the DNS query and for the latter the DNS server address to redirect the UE DNS query

+- The list of AS-FQDN for which to notify the SMF (if not locally configured in LDNSR or received by other means)

-- KI #1, The re-anchoring decision and procedures in and providing the "SMF (set) for next PDU session" indication to AMF.
+- KI #1, providing the "SMF (set) for next PDU session" indication to AMF.

-- KI #5 and KI#2, The re-anchoring decision and procedures including conveying the "DNAI for next PDU session"to AMF as described in clause 6.12.2.2.
+- KI #5, The re-anchoring decision and procedures including conveying the "DNAI for next PDU session"to AMF as described in clause 6.12.2.2.

-NOTE: the coordination of DNS and the PSA of the PDU Session is performed by a new function LDNSR in other solutions for KI#1.
-This solution impacts that function and the impact on the 5GC NFs is conditioned by the decisions taken for all solutions in relation to LDNSR.

 - AMF:

 - KI#1, using SMF (set) information received from former SMF in the selection of the new SMF.

-- KI#5 & KI#2, using DNAI information received from former SMF in the selection of the new SMF and conveying the DNAI.
+- KI#5, using DNAI information received from former SMF in the selection of the new SMF and conveying the DNAI.

--
+- LDNSR:

+- KI#1, processing UE DNS queries and notifying SMF of specific AS-FQDN in the UE DNS.

+- KI#1, in the case of late DNS handling support: buffering the UE DNS query, getting indication from SMF about dropping a DNS request or re-directing the DNS query to a local DNS Server by referral to this DNS server.